Subbaiah Naidu

 Mysore Venkatappa Subbaiah Naidu (1896 – 21 July 1962) was an Indian theatre and film actor.
 He was well known for his work in films like Sati Sulochana (1934)—the first Kannada talkie film, Bhookailas (1940) in Telugu, and Bhakta Prahlada (1958) in Kannada.
-He acted in the first Kannada talkie film and brought distinction to Kannada cinema.
 He was the father of Kannada actor Lokesh and the grandfather of Kannada TV personality Srujan Lokesh.
 Recognizing his work in theatre, he was awarded the Sangeet Natak Akademi Award in 1961.

 Career

 Naidu began his acting career appearing in bit roles in stage plays.
 He soon flourished as an actor and began to play lead roles and had gained a "sizable fan following" in the Kannada theatre circles.
 The Indian Express, on his obituary wrote, "Brawny roles played with vigour and a mellifluous voice through which flowed the typical elan of stage music were his forte."
 His film career was marked with frequent collaborations with R. Nagendra Rao, another famed stage and film personality.
 They made early Kannada films such as Vasantsena (1941), Satya Harishchandra (1943) and Mahatma Kabir (1947) among others.
 Naidu's final screen appearance came in the 1958 film Bhakta Prahlada on the sets of which he burnt his fingers, and following which he quit films while continuing to perform on stage.